kentik/community_sdk_python/kentik_api_library/README.md

-# Kentik API python library
+# Kentik API Python library

-This is a python wrapper for Kentik rest API.
+This is a Python client library for [Kentik APIs](https://kb.kentik.com/v0/Ab09.htm).
+It is distributed as [_kentik-api_ PyPI package](https://pypi.org/project/kentik-api/).
-For more information on how to interact with Kentik resources using this library, see examples in examples/ folder.

 ## Installation with pip